 In all my litigation experience related to dissolving business partnerships, there is only one eternal truth: fights happen.
 Then, small fights turn into bloody fights and the thing that bleeds the most is the business everyone was so happy to bring alive in the first place.

 However, these fights, or at least the resolution thereof, can be predetermined and easily arranged for.
 Ultimately, helping to ensure a smooth transition when the breakup becomes inevitable.
-Much like a prenuptial agreement between spouses, a Buy-Sell Agreement between shareholders, partners, or LLC members can be a crucial document for the future of your business.
+Much like a prenuptial agreement between spouses, a Buy-Sell Agreement between shareholders, partners, or LLC members and drafted by a contracts lawyer can be a crucial document for the future of your business.

 A Buy-Sell Agreement is the pre-planning device that dictates how a business or the other partner(s) will deal with internal problems.
 These may include the death, incapacity, or other departing event of a director, member, or partner.
 They may even include the event whereby a party wishes to sever ties due to a soured relationship between remaining parties.